-Having a hard time waking up?
-Here's how to set an alarm on your iPhone.
+Can't get up in the morning?
+Make sure to set an alarm on your iPhone!

 How to turn off an alarm on your iPhone or iPad

-When you set a new alarm it will automatically be turned on, but that does not mean you have to wait till it rings to turn it off.
-Alarms can be turn off at any time you desire.
+When you set a new alarm, it will automatically be turned on, but that does not mean you have to wait till it rings to turn it off.
+Alarms can be turned off at any time you desire.

 - Launch the Clock app from your Home screen.